Package Leaflet: Information for the User

 Pentasa 4 g is indicated for the treatment of mild to moderate ulcerative colitis flare-ups and to help maintain you free of new flare-ups.

-Ulcerative colitis is an inflammatory intestinal disease in which the intestinal lining is inflamed and develops many small breaks in its surface (ulcers) that can bleed.
+Ulcerative colitis is an inflammatory bowel disease in which the lining of the intestine is inflamed and develops many small breaks in its surface (ulcers) that can bleed.

 Pentasa 4 g contains granules that slowly release the active ingredient (mesalazine).
 This helps to reduce inflammation and painful symptoms.